chjort/seglearning/detection/faster-rcnn/README.md

     y_i = (class), (x0, y0, width, height)

 The image is passed into a CNN and features are extracted.
 Then fully connected layers to predict class (classification), and seperate fully connected layers to predict bounding box parameters (regression).

+This method is only able to detect and single object in an image.